 Charlotte has more than 30 breweries — and more continue to open despite a pandemic.
-Here’s a list of 8 breweries that plan to open this year, with a bonus one for 2022.
+Here’s a list of 10 breweries that plan to open this year, with two bonus breweries for 2022.

 Quick background: Two engineers and a doctor opened D9 Brewing Company near Lake Norman in 2014, and it quickly gained a reputation for its sour beers.

 New concept: The new outdoor brewery with a beer garden and concert pavilion will be next to Savoy apartments in Uptown.
-D9 Uptown will also have a 900-square-foot “indoor craft lounge” serving specialty beers, pastries, and tasty coffee through a partnership with Summit Coffee, an award-winning coffee roaster with cafes in Davidson and Asheville.
+D9 Uptown will also have a 900-square-foot “indoor craft lounge” serving specialty beers, pastries, and tasty coffee through a partnership with Javesca Coffee Roasters, which was founded in Charlotte and has a mission of giving back.

 Overview: The concept along the rail trail comes from the team behind Legion Brewing.
 Expect indoor and outdoor seating, a second-floor mezzanine, and patio with unobstructed views of Uptown.

 “I love South End, and to be able to bring the Trolley Barn Fermentory to this hip vibrant area of Charlotte is so exciting,” said Legion Brewing owner Phil Buchy.